ModUDuke/Causal-Inference-Introduction/chapter3.md

     test_object("Solution2")
     test_object("Solution3")
     test_error()
     success_msg("Good work!
-As a rule of thumb, correlations with an absolute size of less than .3 are said to be very small, whereas correlations with an absolute size of greater than .7 are said to be very large.
-This means that both temperature and ranking are highly correlated with attending Baseball games, whereas the stadium food is weakly correlated with attendance.
+According to our rule of thumb, temperature is highly correlated with attending Baseball games, whereas the stadium food is weakly correlated with attendance.
 Since these factors are likely associated with when the campaign was launched (during the summer), these factors likely confound the relationship between Baseball attendance and ads served.
+Keep in mind that these are simply rules of thumb.
+In some contexts, even a correlation greater of .1 can be considered substantial.

 Congratulations!
 You have now finished the Causal Inference with R - Introduction course.
 To continue your exploration into causal inference and learn slightly more advanced techniques for statistical inference, we highly recommend you try our next course, 'Causal Inference with R - Experiments")
 ```